nerijus-abraitis-unifiedpost/econ-app-user-manual/user-manual/user-manual.md

  - CreditNote
  - InvoiceResponse

-> There is no possibility to send MessageLevelResponse as it is sent by Access point server.
+> There is no possibility to send the MessageLevelResponse from the app as it is handled in the Access point level.

 ### Menu item | Send Documents

-Use this section in order to handle your outgoing documents:
+Use this section for handling your outgoing documents:

 <img src="https://einvoice.epay.lt/documentation/.econ-images/econ2-send-documents.PNG" width=85%>

-The view contains 3 sections:
+The section view contains 3 sections:
  - **Outbox Spool** - where to place BIS3 UBL files (documents) in order to get them send out.
 The sending engine works automatically, every X minutes, which are set in the argument "Minutes between sending documents".
 Also it is possible to put and send files manually  by clicking **[ADD DOCUMENTS]** and then **[SEND DOCUMENTS]**
  - **Outbox** - where the sent documents will be moved after they have been sent.
 The status of the sent document can be verified in a  [**Outbox**](#menu-item--outbox) view.
- - **Failed** - where the documents are placed if they have been failed during the sending process.
-The error description could be found next to the original file with the `*.json` extention.
+ - **Failed** - where the documents are placed if they have been failed to send.

 ### Menu item | Transformations